jgongd/det-finetune-swallow-tokyotechllm/README.md

 pip install -r requirements.txt
 ```

-## How to launch a notebook in MLDE
+## How to launch a notebook for running inference

 Move back one level from `det_files/` to home directory